 Email transparency is not a new concept in the USA.
-For many years, federal email transparency policies have given the public the right to read emails and documents that have been sent and received by local government and public agencies.
+For many years, federal email transparency policies have given the public the right to read emails and documents.
+This includes information sent or received by local government and public agencies.

-But even whilst there are policies in place to improve transparency, the rules can still be circumvented.
-For example, during the US Presidential elections, it was alleged that Hilary Clinton had flouted the rules by operating a private email account and could no longer be located.
+As well as putting in place a transparency policy, it is important to promote its use.
+Circumventing the rules can lead to greater mistrust.
+For example, during the US Presidential elections, it was alleged that Hilary Clinton had flouted the rules by operating a private email account and important emails could no longer be located.

 But why are email transparency policies important and how can adopting a similar approach in your business help?

 By operating an open email transparency policy, you are encouraging a culture of openness and trust.
 Employees frequently complain that the organisations that they work for are secretive and they don’t know what is going on in different areas of the business.

 Improve employee engagement and productivity by keeping communications open.
 Transparency increases loyalty, engagement and collaboration, all of which work to reinforce positive behaviours.

 Very often there will be multiple team members working on the same matter or transaction.
 However, there are also occasions where individuals may take sole responsibility for a customer issue.
 In those scenarios, the system can break down if that individual leaves the business or goes on holiday.